 Southern Somalia is the area hit hardest by the crisis in the Horn of Africa: in some areas, every third child is in immediate danger of death.
 The extreme drought, rising food prices and a civil war that has been raging for decades have escalated the situation.
 UNICEF is one of the few international organisations which works continuously in southern Somalia.
 The help is organised primarily through a network of 100 Somali and some international partner organisations.

 For the victims of the earthquake in Nepal we have donated € 2,500.

 The earthquake occurred on 25 April 2015.
 It is considered the worst in the region in the past 80 years.
-The authorities estimate more than 10,000 dead.
+The authorities estimated more than 10,000 dead.
 Worst hit was the Kathmandu Valley and nearby valleys, where many people were buried under the rubble of collapsing houses or avalanches.
-Many people were left homeless, lacking accomodation, food, drinking water and medical aid.
-Non-governmental organizations from Germany provided emergency aid in the disaster area.
+Many people were left homeless, lacking accommodation, food, drinking water and medical aid.
+Non-governmental organisations from Germany provided emergency aid in the disaster area.

 The orphan children’s home in Mikindani (southeast of Kenya) was the first project of the “Baobab Family”.
-It became a new family for 31 boys who were mostly orphans and street children.
-These children are now living in the “Baobab Children’s Home” along with Kenyan social workers and are attending school, so that they can look towards an independent future.
+It became the new family for 31 boys who are mostly orphans and street children.
+These children are now living in the “Baobab Children’s Home” along with Kenyan social workers and are attending school so that they can look forward to an independent future.

 We have donated € 1,200 to UNICEF for AIDS orphans in Mozambique.